bacor/painter/README.md

 # Notes

 There are only three kind of items: circles, rectangles and groups.
 Circles and rectangles are instances of `Path` with type `circle` and `rectangle` respectively; groups are just normal paper groups.
-Every item has a corresponding bounding box, accessed through the `item.bbox` property (to do), and conversely item is stored in `bbox.item`.
+Every item has a corresponding bounding box, accessed through the `item.bbox` property, and conversely item is stored in `bbox.item`.
 The bounding box consists of a border (type `border`) and some handles (type `handle`).
 The bounding box has a fixed position relative to the object itself.
 So if the object moves, the bounding box moves with it.

 Every item can have (at most) one animation, stored in a `item.animation` object: